1560 words, ~ 7 mins to read

 Here are ten things that made this really valuable for me:

-1. Fast writing and Powerful Extensions — the autocomplete feature enabled by the All Autocomplete extension can enhance writing speed and reduce writing errors; extensions to help with Markdown writing, live preview, and many, many others
+1. Fast Writing and Powerful Extensions — The autocomplete feature enabled by the All Autocomplete extension can enhance writing speed and reduce writing errors.
+There are also extensions to help with Markdown writing, live preview, and many, many others.

-4. A Zen Mode that keeps focus only on the editor
+4. A Zen Mode that keeps the focus only on the editor.

-5. Ability to see chapter words, spell check, fast search, global search, and search-replace
+5. Ability to see chapter word counts, spell check, fast search, global search, and search-replace.

 7. Works on files on the folder, which means I can open these files from any editor, including simple notepads, wherever and whenever, and continue to work.
 For example, on iPad, I use GoCoEdit.
 It’s this ability to work on simple text files that also makes it perfect for scripting against it.

-8. Split editor — open multiple versions, same chapter in two places, reference files, todos — whatever you want.
-In fact, the split can be more than two — if you have a large monitor you can have 3 vertical splits with each having a horizontal split, or a 2 x 2 grid…
+8. Split editor — Open multiple versions, the same chapter in two places, reference files, to-dos — whatever you want.
+In fact, the split can be more than two — if you have a large monitor, you can have 3 vertical splits with each having a horizontal split, or a 2 x 2 grid.

 I bet I haven’t even explored many other tips and techniques, but I will update findings as I go.